google/triggerator/README.md

 > ERROR: (gcloud.app.deploy) NOT_FOUND: Unable to retrieve P4SA: [your-project@gcp-gae-service.iam.gserviceaccount.com] from GAIA.
 Could be GAIA propagation delay or request from deleted apps.

 In such a case if there was not any other errors you can just redeploy application.
 For this go to 'backend' folder (`cd ../backend` if you are in `scripts` folder) and run `gcloud app deploy -q`.

+#### Customization
+`setup.sh` support several command line arguments with which we can customeze defaults:
+* `-l` | `--location` - location region for App Engine applicatoin, please note that despite other GCP services GAE supports only two regions: `europe-west` and `us-central`.
+Default is `europe-west`
+* `-t` | `--title` - title for OAuth consent screen.
+Default is 'Triggerator'
+* `-u` | `--user` - user email for to be shown as contact of OAuth consent screen.
+Default is the current user's email

 ### Manual installation